ormaa/BigBurgerTechnicalTest/README.md

 add viewmodifier to simplify some Views separate in several layers mock and web service calls

-When this test was requested, it was mentionned I do not spend to mush time on this, I decided to use 4 hour : it was 5 hours.
+When this test was requested, it was mentionned I do not spend to much time on it, I decided to use 4 hour : it was 5 hours.

 Enjoy